 library(odbc)

-We will run our code in the R environment created by the RStudio Pro IDE, but the code will use data stored in the WEB_TRAFFIC_FOUNDATION_EXPERIMENTAL
+We will run our code in the R environment created by the RStudio Pro IDE, but the code will use data stored in our database on Snowflake.

 To access this data, we will use the {DBI}